-Communication problems may occur if Modbus RTU and SDI-12 are used at the same time.
+Communication problems may occur if Modbus and SDI-12 are used at the same network.

-Although a surge protection board is embedded inside the pyranometer, if the cable length exceeds 10 m, an appropriate SPD or the like shall be added to protect the measurement system from lightning surges (see A-8).
+Although a surge protection board is embedded inside the pyranometer, if the cable length exceeds 10 m, add an appropriate SPD or the like to protect the measurement system from lightning surges (see A-8).